citusdata/citus_docs/get_started/concepts.rst

 Sharding is a technique used in database systems and distributed computing to horizontally partition data across multiple servers or nodes.
 It involves breaking up a large database or dataset into smaller, more manageable parts called :ref:`shards`.
 Each shard contains a subset of the data, and together, they form the complete dataset.

 Citus offers two types of data sharding: row-based and schema-based.
-Each option comes with its own tradeoffs, allowing you to choose the approach that best aligns with your application's requirements.
+Each option comes with its own :ref:`sharding_tradeoffs`, allowing you to choose the approach that best aligns with your application's requirements.

 .. _row_based_sharding:

 Row-based sharding
 ------------------

-In row-based sharding, tenants co-exist as rows within the same table.
+The traditional way in which Citus shards tables is the single database, shared schema model also known as row-based sharding, tenants co-exist as rows within the same table.
 The tenant is determined by defining a :ref:`dist_column` which allows splitting up a table horizontally.

 This is the most hardware efficient way of sharding.
 Tenants are densly packed and distributed among the nodes in the cluster.
 This approach however requires making sure that all tables in the schema have the distribution column and that all queries in the application filter by it.
 Row-based sharding shines in IoT workloads and for achieving the best margin out of hardware use.